-In this post I will introduce to you the basics of PID control, and why it comes in handy for robotic applications.
-You don’t need much of background to read this, but knowing the basics of motors is always a good idea: my previous posts on this subject are listed here: Welcome to the jungle.
+This post will introduce the basics of PID control and why it comes in handy for robotic applications.
+Discover here an introduction to PID control with DC motor.
+You don't need much background to read this, but knowing the basics of motors is always a good idea: my previous posts on this subject are listed here: Welcome to the jungle.

 Now it's time for serious business.

-Robotic behaviors… what are they?
-Basically, it can be the fact of being autonomous: no remote control.
-Also, it’s how a robot react with its direct environment.
+Robotic behaviors what are they?
+It can be the fact of being autonomous: no remote control.
+Also, it's how a robot reacts with its immediate environment.

-Let’s take an example: you managed to design and produce this nice rover of yours, you casually build a rocket to put it inside, then successfully leave Earth atmosphere and get your rover safely to the ground of Venus in no time.
-That’s quite a good job, really.
-But at this point your rover is only good to be radio-controlled from your comfy sofa on Earth, so allow me to wish you great skills of patience — and a whole set of cutting-edge technology.
-Yes, now that you think about it, you’d rather have made an autonomous rover.
+Let's take an example: you managed to design and produce this nice rover of yours, you casually build a rocket to put it inside, then successfully leave Earth's atmosphere and get your rover safely to the ground of Venus in no time.
+That's quite a good job.
+But at this point, your rover is only reasonable to be radio-controlled from your comfy sofa on Earth, so allow me to wish you excellent skills of patience — and a whole set of cutting-edge technology.
+Yes, now that you think about it, you'd instead have made an autonomous rover.

 In this example, being autonomous for the rover is living its own life while exploring the wonders of Venus.
 What I call environment is, for example, the load at the end of the rover's robotic arm that will apply a force to its joint — hence a torque; it's also the rock under its 7th wheel, or the slope of the steep mountain it's trying to climb to see the view that will reduce its programmed speed, etc.

-Your rover must get along with these factors and continue being a rover in spite of the fact that they all kindly but firmly work together in order to try to prevent it from doing whatever you programmed it to do on its brand-new planet.
+Your rover must get along with these factors and continue being a rover even though they all kindly but firmly work together to try to prevent it from doing whatever you programmed it to do on its brand-new planet.

 Life is hard on Venus.

-How to be autonomous and get along with environment?
+How to be autonomous and get along with the environment?

-Getting autonomous (for a robot, that is) basically involves you writing a kick-ass programming code that will cover all the single actions you want your robot to do, but also all the possibilities of bad turn of events that could happen in its life.
-This code could as well include some deep-learning functions so that your robot has its own evolving intelligence.
-The goal being that it can act accordingly with what it is supposed to do, along with its external environment.
+Getting autonomous (for a robot, that is) involves you writing a kick-ass programming code that will cover all the single actions you want your robot to do and all the possibilities of a wrong turn of events that could happen in its life.

 How to get a motor being autonomous?